Yellow Leaves on N'Joy Pothos

 Symptoms

-- leaves turning uniformly yellow before dropping
+- leaves turning uniformly yellow before dropping from the vine entirely

-- yellowing starting on older, lower leaves
+- yellowing starting on older, lower leaves rather than new growth near the tip

-- soil consistently wet alongside yellowing
+- soil consistently wet alongside the yellowing, rather than dry

-- yellow leaves with soft, mushy texture
+- yellow leaves with a soft, mushy texture rather than a dry, papery one

 Causes